liccium/liccium-chrome-extension/README.md

 6. Enable the **_Developer mode_** on the top right.
 7. Click on **"_Load unpacked_"**.
 8. Select extracted **_liccium-chrome-extension[-version number]_** folder and enter.
 The folder _must not_ be deleted after extraction.
-9. Go to the Plugins settings and pin the Liccium Trust Engine browser extension.
+9. Go to the Extension settings and pin the Liccium Trust Engine browser extension.
 10. Please refresh the browser window before first use.

-## Liccium Browser Plugin - Terms of Service (ToS)
+## Liccium Browser Extension - Terms of Service (ToS)

-> **This is the pre-release of the Liccium browser plugin and for testing purposes only!**
+> **This is the pre-release of the Liccium browser extension and for testing purposes only!**

-By using The plugin, you agree to these Terms of Service.
+By using The extension, you agree to these Terms of Service.
 Please read them carefully.

 ### Usage

-The Liccium Browser Plugin is designed to allow users to find and verify declarations of digital media content online.
-Any misuse or malicious use of the plugin is strictly prohibited.
+The Liccium Browser extension is designed to allow users to find and verify declarations of digital media content online.
+Any misuse or malicious use of the extension is strictly prohibited.

 ### Verification & Authenticity

-The Liccium Browser Plugin operates by capturing the URL of the online content and transmitting it to the server.
+The Liccium Browser extension operates by capturing the URL of the online content and transmitting it to the server.
 This process facilitates the generation of an [ISCC code](https://iscc.codes) ([International Standard Content Code](https://www.iso.org/standard/77899.html)) specific to the content in question.
-Post ISCC generation, the plugin queries the Liccium index to obtain relevant information.
+Post ISCC generation, the extension queries the Liccium index to obtain relevant information.
 This index is rooted in content declarations on decentralized public blockchain networks.
 The derived information, including the ISCC and associated metadata, is then presented to the user, offering insights into the content's authenticity and declaration metadata.

 ### Privacy

 We respect your privacy!
-The plugin does not collect any personal data.
+The extension does not collect any personal data.
 To generate the ISCC code, the URL of the content is provided temporarily to the ISCC generator service, hosted on the servers.
 No IP address, no URL, no content is stored!

 ### Limitation of Liability

 While we strive to provide accurate and timely information, there may be inadvertent technical or factual inaccuracies and typographical errors.
-We reserve the right to make corrections and changes to the plugin at any time without notice.
+We reserve the right to make corrections and changes to the extension at any time without notice.

 ### Updates

-We may update the plugin and these Terms of Service from time to time.
+We may update the extension and these Terms of Service from time to time.
 It is your responsibility to check for updates regularly.

 ### Termination

-We reserve the right to terminate or suspend access to the plugin for any user who violates these Terms of Service.
+We reserve the right to terminate or suspend access to the extension for any user who violates these Terms of Service.

 ### Governing Law